Call To Schedule A Free Consultation

 What is Shoulder Dystocia?

-If proper action is not taken, a case of shoulder dystocia can be extremely damaging to the mother and disabling to the baby.
-If your infant has experienced a birth injury such as a brachial plexus injury or Erb’s Palsy because of mismanagement of shoulder dystocia, you may have a medical malpractice claim.
-Speak with a Cincinnati birth injury attorney at The Lawrence Firm right away to learn more about your legal rights and options.
+If your baby suffers from a birth injury such as a brachial plexus injury or Erb’s Palsy because of mismanagement of shoulder dystocia, you may have a medical malpractice claim.
+Speak with a Covington and Cincinnati birth injury attorney at TLF right away to learn more about your legal rights and options.

 How Common is Shoulder Dystocia?

-Shoulder dystocia occurs in approximately 1 out of every 150 vaginal births, which is about 0.7%.
-Brachial plexus injuries are one of the most common complications arising from shoulder dystocia, with estimates indicating that 1-8 of every 1,000 babies born each year suffer from such injuries.
+Brachial plexus injuries are some of the most common complications arising from shoulder dystocia, with estimates indicating that 1-8 of every 1,000 babies born each year suffer from such injuries.

-Shoulder dystocia is considered an obstetric emergency, and if not controlled and handled promptly, it can result in significant birth injuries such as Erb’s palsy, cerebral palsy, and other conditions arising from nerve damage.
-Other potential problems may even include broken bones and brain damage.
+Shoulder dystocia is considered an obstetric emergency.
+If not controlled and handled promptly by medical professionals, it can result in significant birth injuries to the infant such as Erb’s palsy, cerebral palsy, and other conditions arising from nerve damage.
+It can also result in broken bones.

-Further, shoulder dystocia may frequently be associated with umbilical cord issues, such as cord compression.
-Umbilical cord compression occurs when the umbilical cord is squeezed or pinched during labor and delivery, affecting the baby’s oxygen supply.
+Shoulder dystocia is also sometimes associated with umbilical cord issues, such as cord compression.
+Umbilical cord compression occurs when the umbilical cord is squeezed or pinched during labor and delivery, which can affect the baby’s oxygen supply.
 In cases of shoulder dystocia, the umbilical cord may be crushed against the mother’s pelvic bone due to the baby’s trapped shoulder.
-This kind of compression is extremely harmful and can result in damage to the baby’s brain.
+This kind of compression is extremely harmful and can result in serious brain damage.

 In very severe and rare cases, failure to properly address shoulder dystocia might also result in the death of a newborn if it is not adequately handled in the delivery room.
-If surgeons are unable to swiftly remove the baby’s shoulder and deliver the infant, oxygen deprivation can develop, leading to death in some extreme circumstances.
+If surgeons are unable to swiftly remove the baby’s shoulder and deliver the infant, the infant may be deprived of oxygen (birth hypoxia), which can lead to death.

 Risk Factors for Shoulder Dystocia